bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.78 - 20.05.2014 =
+* Update : We updated all functionality for wordpress 3.9.1.
+* Update : The French language file is updated.
+* NEW : The Spanish language file is added.
+* Bugfix : We fixed the bug of loading the user's list ( We have limited the list "The user's email address" on the settings page to the lowest role - author ).

 = V3.77 - 18.04.2014 =
 * Update : We updated all functionality for wordpress 3.9.